wazuh/wazuh-documentation/source/user-manual/binaries/tools/list_agents.rst

 List available agents.

-list_agents is only available on OSSEC servers or local mode installations.
-It can be used to retrieve
+``list_agents`` is only available on Wazuh servers or local mode installations.
+It can be used to retrieve:

-- a list of all OSSEC agents that successfully connected to the server in the past
+- a list of all Wazuh agents that successfully connected to the server in the past
-- a list of all OSSEC agents currently connected to the server
+- a list of all Wazuh agents currently connected to the server
-- a list of all OSSEC agents that were connected to the server in the past but are currently not connected.
+- a list of all Wazuh agents that were connected to the server in the past but are currently not connected.

 If an agent was added via the :ref:`manage_agents` tool but has not yet been connected to the server, it will not show up in the output of list_agents.